(Digital art Courtesy: Hiral Varun)

 - 15th May 1987 – Amma leaves Amritapuri for the first world tour

 - 18th May 1987– Amma arrives at San Fransisco on her first US tour (via Singapore).
-In USA, Amma’s visit covers San Francisco, Carmel, Seattle, Sasta Hills, Santa Fe, Boulder, Chicago, Madison, Charleston, Boston, New York and Stamford (Connecticut).
-Amma makes instant bond with many devotees and spiritual seekers among the west.
+In the USA, Amma’s visit covers San Francisco, Carmel, Seattle, Sasta Hills, Santa Fe, Boulder, Chicago, Madison, Charleston, Boston, New York and Stamford (Connecticut).
+Amma makes an instant bond with many devotees and spiritual seekers among the west.
 She gives Devi bhava darshan too.

-- 15th July 1987 – Amma arrives in Paris, from US on her first Europe tour.
+- 15th July 1987 – Amma arrives in Paris, from the US on her first Europe tour.
 In Europe, she covers Paris, Zurich, Swiss Alps and Austria.